 **WARNING: Graphic images***

-Flesh-eating bacteria secrete toxic chemicals that kill your body's soft tissues, causing your flesh to dissolve right off your body.
-This sounds pretty terrible on its own, but keep in mind that as your soft tissue dies, blood flow to your limbs is restricted and the integrity of those limbs is seriously damaged.
-This means that your whole limb has the potential to "necrotize," or die.
+Flesh-eating bacteria secrete toxic chemicals that damage your body's soft tissues, causing your flesh to dissolve right off your body.
+This sounds pretty terrible on its own, but keep in mind that as your soft tissue decays, blood flow to your limbs is restricted and the integrity of those limbs is seriously damaged.
+This means that your whole limb has the potential to "necrotize."
 When this happens due to the bacteria, it is called necrotizing fasciitis.

-In fact, one cure for flesh-eating bacteria involves completely amputating the severely damaged limb.
+In fact, one cure for flesh-eating bacteria involves completely amputating the damaged limb.
 Most of the time doctors just remove the infected flesh, but when it gets really bad, that's simply not enough.
-That's right - even if the bacteria doesn't kill you, it can still take your fingers, toes, or even arms and legs.
+That's right - even if the bacteria doesn't end your life, it can still take your fingers, toes, or even arms and legs.

 The name flesh-eating bacteria is actually a bit of a misnomer, because the bacteria aren't eating you at all.
 After the bacteria enters your bloodstream, it gets into your muscles and flesh and begins secreting a chemical substance that's toxic to your body.
 This chemical can build up more and more, until it's strong enough that it doesn't just irritate or harm the flesh around the bacteria.
 Instead, it begins to kill it, and even dissolve it in a quickly spreading pattern.
 This causes the appearance of your flesh being "eaten" off your bones, even though that isn't exactly what's happening.